How to manage your labels

 Modifying and removing existing labels

-When you delete or rename a label, that change will be reflected throughout your instance.
-Deleted labels will be removed from any domains or vendors they were applied to.
-Renaming a label will change how that label appears everywhere in the platform.
+When you rename or delete a label, that change is reflected throughout your instance.
+Deleted labels are removed from any domains or vendors they were applied to.

 Automatically populating vendor labels